univention/univention-corporate-server/services/univention-ad-connector/README.md

 * When the AD-Connector starts, it first syncs from UDM/OpenLDAP to Active Directory.
 But it doesn't re-sync everything at that point, it just waits for changes.
-* Changes from the OpenLDAP site are communicated by the Listener module to AD-Connector via Python `pickle` files written into the directory `/var/lib/univention-connector/s4/`.
+* Changes from the OpenLDAP site are communicated by the Listener module to AD-Connector via Python `pickle` files written into the directory `/var/lib/univention-connector/ad/`.
 The main loop of the AD-Connector periodically checks that directory.
 * During each replication cycle, the AD-Connector first checks for changes from OpenLDAP and attempts to write them to Active Directory.
 If an object modification works, the `pickle` file gets removed.
-If the object modification fails, e.g. with a Python traceback, its DN is stored into a table `AD rejected` in `s4internal.sqlite` in the directory `/etc/univention/connector/`.
+If the object modification fails, e.g. with a Python traceback, its DN is stored into a table `AD rejected` in `internal.sqlite` in the directory `/etc/univention/connector/`.
 * During each replication cycle the AD-Connector polls the Active Directory via LDAP for changes (`usnChanged`/ usnCreated` higher than the last value of `highestCommittedUSN` the AD-Connector has seen during the previous replication cycle.
-  The last seen value of `highestCommittedUSN` is stored in `s4internal.sqlite`.
+  The last seen value of `highestCommittedUSN` is stored in `internal.sqlite`.
 The AD-Connector attempts to write the change to OpenLDAP.
 If possible it uses the python UDM API to write changes to OpenLDAP.
-If object modification fails, e.g. with a Python traceback, its DN is stored into a table `UCS rejected` in `s4internal.sqlite`.
+If object modification fails, e.g. with a Python traceback, its DN is stored into a table `UCS rejected` in `internal.sqlite`.

 ## Developer Information